Juni4567/gamier-gatsby-starter/src/pages/about/index.md

   We at Gamier strive to bring you the smartest takes on topics that matter.
 We also upload free softwares books and games.
 ---
-## Welcome to Gamier, a place full of programming ideas and hacks
+## Welcome to Gamier

+A place full of programming ideas and hacks.

+## Our Video

 <iframe width="971" height="546" src="https://www.youtube.com/embed/busHUh9qCB0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 We at Gamier help you discover free software, books, games and technology.